IvyW2/WK1-Code-Challenge/challenge-1/README.md

 # Student Grade Generator

 ## Description
-In this folder 1 challenge has been tackled:
+- In this folder 1 challenge has been tackled:
             1. Challenge 1 - Student Grade Generator
--It is an application allows users to input student marks/scores and get back a grade depending on the scoring provided.
+- It is an application allows users to input student marks/scores and get back a grade depending on the scoring provided.

+## Live Link

+## User story
+- A user can enter the marks in the input field.
+- See the grade based on the marks entered.

 ## Project Setup:
-This is a code challenge that has bee handled using Javascript only.
+- This is a code challenge that has bee handled using Javascript only.
 In order for you to use the content on this repo ensure you have the following:
 - A computer running on either Windows 7+, Linux or Mac OS.

 ## Development prerequisites
-- Nodejs v16.18.1
 - Visual studio code.
 - Live server extension